 $$$$ The 9Hotel Sablon is a boutique hotel in the upscale Sablon neighborhood.
 Less than 10 minutes from Grand Place, it is centrally-located but quiet.
 This 4-star boutique hotel has 34 air-conditioned rooms with cable TV, a fridge, wifi, and high-end touches like heated towel rails.
 In addition to standard rooms, family and duplex rooms are also available.

 Guests at 9Hotel Sablon are offered an excellent breakfast buffet spread and have access to a 24/7 bar.
-There is also a pool, hot tub, and sauna to relax in after a long day of sightseeing in Brussels.
+There is also a pool, hot tub, and sauna to relax in after a long day of sightseeing.
 Check reviews and prices for 9Hotel Sablon.

 NH Grand Sablon